vanwars/fdc/README.md

 </script>
 ```

-In addition, the config file needs to be configured according to the wdk configuration file specification.
-The spec has been preliminarily documented below.
+2. The config file needs to be configured according to the wdk configuration file specification (documented in the section below).
+3. The site needs to be viewed on a **server** (e.g. http://something.org/index.html; http://localhost/index.html); not locally (e.g. file:///your_folder/index.html).

 ## WDK Config File Documentation